ardneh/node-mdb-conduit/README.md

 * It is only going to build on `nix platforms for now.
 "Linux" should work and OS X should be easy to make work if it does not already.
 * This is the first time I've used gyp, so I am certain I could be doing some things better there.
+And now it looks like gyp is dead so I'm not going to put much effort into making the gyp files perfect.
+Long live gn....
-* This is also my first native node module.
-I want to be to compatible with v0.10 and v0.11/12.
+* This is also my first native node module so it's going to be rough.

 Build Requirements
 -------------------------
-* Python
+* A bash compatible shell
-* scons
+* Git
-* The rest of the MongoDB build requirements
+* The rest of the MongoDB build requirements?
 *  See [Building MongoDB](http://www.mongodb.org/about/contributors/tutorial/build-mongodb-from-source/)

 Development Build Steps